Unity-Technologies/ml-agents/docs/Migrating.md

   file.
 Make sure to run `pip3 install -e .` within your `ml-agents/python` folder to update your Python packages.

-## Migrating from ML-Agents toolkit v0.2 to v0.3
+## Migrating from ML-Agents Toolkit v0.2 to v0.3

 There are a large number of new features and improvements in the ML-Agents toolkit v0.3 which change both the training process and Unity API in ways which